vindvaki/djvu2pdf/README.md

 does!

-# ABOUT
+# About

-Generates compressed PDF from DjVu and tries to include text layers from the original DjVu file.
+generates compressed PDF from DjVu and tries to include text layers from the original DjVu file.
 I have no idea what happens in case there is no embedded text.

-# (nontrivial) DEPENDENCIES
+# (nontrivial) Dependencies

 - `djvused`: To extract metadata like the TOC and the number of pages.
 - `ddjvu`: To split the djvu file into tiff pages.